 7 basics personal development truths

 2) Make a commitment to taking massive action.
-Planning and deciding are very important steps, but without action they have almost no value.
-Likewise, halfhearted or limited action is not going to get things done.
-If you want to change your life experience, be willing to keep taking action in the direction of your goals.
+Planning and deciding are very important steps, but without the right actions they have almost no value.
+Likewise, halfhearted or limited actions are not going to get things done.
+If you want to change your life experience, be willing to keep taking targeted actions in the direction of your goals.
 Life is full of hills and valleys.
-It can be pretty challenging to keep taking action when things get rough.
-Quitting will not get you where you want to go.
-Only action can do that.
-Are you taking action to create the life you want?
+It can be pretty challenging to keep taking the actions needed when things get rough.
+But all personal development requires some form of action.
+Are you taking the actions necessary to create the life you want?